Dodger Fan Says He and His Friends Want to File Class-Action Lawsuit Against Astros

-One of the many Los Angeles Dodgers fans outraged by the Houston Astros' actions in the 2017 season that ended in a World Series loss for the L.A. team said he and his friends were considering filing a class action lawsuit.
+One of the many Los Angeles Dodgers fans outraged by the Houston Astros' actions in the 2017 season, which ended in a World Series loss for the L.A. team, said he and his friends were considering filing a class-action lawsuit.

-MLB Commissioner Rob Manfred suspended Astros manager AJ Hinch and general manager Jeff Luhnow on Monday before the team fired them.
+MLB Commissioner Rob Manfred suspended Astros manager AJ Hinch and general manager Jeff Luhnow on Monday before the team fired them over violation of rules against the use of video equipment to steal signs during matches.

-"We're looking for an attorney," said a Dodgers fan on Tuesday, citing losses that include money paid for parking, Dodger dogs, and beer.
+"We're looking for an attorney," said Jose “Bluebeard” Lara of Montebello on Tuesday, citing losses that include money paid for parking, Dodger dogs and beer.

 “It’s not cheap to go to a Dodger game anymore," he added.